Continued from Save my Cousin, Kill his Cancer Part 1

 What are these cancer promoters?

-Glyphosate—the active ingredient in the herbicide Round Up—is everywhere in Israel—not just in the food supply, but in parks, school grounds, sidewalks.
-Its applications will likely increase with pharmaceutical giant Bayer’s acquisition of GMO Monster Monsanto: their influence and access are now more far reaching.
+The active ingredient in the herbicide Round Up is everywhere in Israel—not just in the food supply, but in parks, school grounds, sidewalks.
+Its applications will likely increase with pharmaceutical giant Bayer’s acquisition of GMO Monster Monsanto: the influence and access of this mega-company will continue to expand.
 Meanwhile, ubiquitous and relentless use of Round Up has now resulted in glyphosate-resistant “superweeds” which require even stronger chemicals to destroy.
 These chemicals are in your food and wind up in your body.

 Prigat Juice Drink, 22 grams of sugar.
 Walk away, people!